mariaptore/gaming_market/README.md

 ## Study projects

-These project were done in Yandex.Praktikum course for Data Analyst course.
+These project were done in Yandex.Practikum course for Data Analyst course.

 | Project name | Description | Used libraries |
 | :---------------------- | :---------------------- | :---------------------- |